Particular/docs.particular.net/samples/pipeline/unit-of-work/sample.md

 Examples are:

-- a SQL Server or Postgresql connection and/or transaction object
+- a SQL Server or PostgreSQL connection and/or transaction object
 - an ORM session like Entity Framework DbContext or an NHibernate session
 - a storage session provided by a storage SDK client like MongoDB, RavenDB, CosmosDB, etc.